-The fund has a thematic management process and focuses on companies that benefit from the growth in the country and have significantly fewer holdings in general than the benchmark index.
-This has contributed to the fund's tracking error that has varied between approximately 5% and 7%, which the fund manager considers to be a good balance between risk and return.
-The tracking error has been close to 6% in recent years but fell slightly in 2023 due to lower volatility.
-The fund changed its index in 2021, thus the historical return before that should be compared to the previous index.
+The fund has a thematic management process and has significantly fewer holdings overall than the benchmark index.
+This has contributed to a tracking error in the fund that has varied between approximately 4.5% and 6.5%, which the fund manager considers to be a good balance between risk and returns.
+The tracking error has been between 5 and 6% the recent years.
+During 2023, the active risk fell slightly as a result of lower volatility.